andrewretherford/space-battle/README.md

 const yourAnswer = prompt('Some question', 'A default value goes here');
 ```

+Whatever the user enters in response to the `prompt` gets saved to the variable it's assigned to (in the example above, `yourAnswer`).

-You can keep getting input until a certain exists like so:
+You can keep getting input until a certain condition is met using a `while` loop, like so:

 ```javascript
 let action = null;